 The LAM lays down the authorities that can be exercised at various levels i.e. the Board, Committee of Functional Directors, the Executive Committee, the Contracts Committee, the Bids Committee and the senior individual positions etc. for different activities of the Corporation.
 The manual is divided into segments representing different functions like Sales, Crude & Shipping, Capital Projects, Operations & Distribution, Finance, HR etc., and provides for a decision making process through various committees as above, represented by inter-functional groups including Finance.
 This ensures a transparent well considered and streamlined decision making process adhering to the laid down systems and procedures and thereby leaving no room for arbitrariness.

-This Manual lays down elaborate procedures to be followed while undertaking purchases and in finalization of contracts.
-It lays down, inter-alia, the purchasing authorities at various levels, norms and processes for procurement.
+This Manual lays down elaborate procedures to be followed while undertaking procurement and in finalization of contracts.
+It lays down, inter-alia, the procurement authorities at various levels, norms and processes for procurement.

 The endeavor is always on building trust with shareholders, employees, Customers and other stakeholders based on the basic principles of Corporate Governance i.e. transparency, fairness, disclosure and accountability.